simonceddy/new-phooty/readme.md

 Currently the simulation can:

 - perform a basic simulation for a given clock duration
--
+- output the result to console
 - determine actions and their results by Player position and likely intended targets,
 - keep several player stats including disposals, hitouts, marks and scores,
 - turnovers can occur so possession chains can be broken,
 - plugins can be added to the simulation, currently as event listeners

 Currently phooty is being refactored again for something different.
-This usually happens when it becomes way too big, but this time will be different of course.
+This usually happens when it becomes way too big, but this time will be different for sure.

 Current limitations and missing features include: